palatej/palatej.github.io/pages/ssf/algorithms/dk.md

 order: 200
 ---

-We describe below the diffuse initialization of Durbin-Koopman and a variant called partial square root initialization
+We describe below the diffuse initialization of Durbin-Koopman and a variant that we call "partial square root initialization"

 ### DK initialization